best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/contributor_guide/pre_commit_hooks.md

 ```

 When you run this command, you'll enter an interactive console and be presented with a
-list of high-entropy string and/or anything which _could_ be a secret, and asked to
+list of high-entropy strings and/or anything which _could_ be a secret, and asked to
 verify whether this is the case.
 By doing this, the hook will be in a position to know
 if you're later committing any _new_ secrets to the repository, and it will be able to
 alert you accordingly.